dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 #### Manual SDC Deployment

 For detailed PowerFlex installation procedure, see the _Dell PowerFlex Deployment Guide_.
-Install the PowerFlex SDC as follows:
+Install the PowerFlex SDC using this procedure:

 **Steps**